RichardBradley/casio-cfx-9800g/README.md

 The fx-9800G USB has a screen resolution of 128x64, whereas the CFX-9800G has only 96x64.

+The ruby script notices magic comments starting '// fx-emulator:' to allow for modifications to the program (for example, to change the Range of the graph image to account for the different screen resolutions).

 "cfx-9800g-emulator"
 --------------------

 This is a Java interpreter I wrote to run the casio programs.
 It uses [SableCC](http://sablecc.org/)

-Currently, text input & output is handled via the console, and the app launches a JFrame to display any graphics drawn by the program.
+There are two front ends to the app.
+It can run as a standalone java app which handles text input & output via the console, and launches a JFrame to display any graphics drawn by the program.
+Or it can run as an Applet to embed the emulator in a web page (as on [my website](http://bradders.org/cfx-9800g/)).

 The emulator simulates the 3-colour display available on the CFX-9800G.
+It can run all the programs here, but only has a small subset of the CFX's fucntionality.

 Installation and Setup
 ======================